January 2015 North American blizzard: Northeastern United States

+Mid-Atlantic states

+Pennsylvania, New Jersey, New York

 In preparation for the winter storm, the Pennsylvania Department of Transportation deployed approximately 350 salting trucks to treat major roadways.
 On January 26, Pennsylvania Governor Tom Wolf signed a disaster emergency proclamation in an attempt to distribute state resources as quickly as possible.
 Philadelphia Mayor Michael Nutter closed municipal offices and schools for January 27 and cancelled trash collection for the day.
 Meanwhile, SEPTA's bus lines closed while its train system ran 24 hours a day for Monday and Tuesday.
 According to the Philadelphia Office of Emergency Management, the snow emergency declaration was lifted at 6:00 a.m.
 Tuesday morning.